markkroening/Animus/README.md

 1. Loads your Windows Event Logs
 2. Intelligently filters relevant events based on your query
 3. Creates a prompt containing system info and filtered events
-4. Passes this prompt to the local Llama model
+4. Sends this prompt to the Google Gemini API
 5. Returns the AI-generated response with insights about your logs

 ### Example Questions